-We have audited the consolidated financial statements of JetBlue Airways Corporation as of December 31, 2016 and 2015, and for each of the three years in the period ended December 31, 2016, and have issued our report thereon dated February 17, 2017 (included elsewhere in this Annual Report on Form 10-K).
-Our audits also included the financial statement schedule listed in Item 15(2) of this Annual Report on Form 10-K. This schedule is the responsibility of the Company's management.
-Our responsibility is to express an opinion on this schedule based on our audits.

-In our opinion, the financial statement schedule referred to above, when considered in relation to the basic financial statements taken as a whole, presents fairly in all material respects the information set forth therein.
+We have audited the consolidated financial statements of JetBlue Airways Corporation (the Company) as of December 31, 2017 and 2016, and for each of the three years in the period ended December 31, 2017, and have issued our report thereon dated February 16, 2018 (included elsewhere in this Annual Report on Form 10-K).
+Our audits also included the financial statement schedule listed in Item 15(2) of this Annual Report on Form 10-K. In our opinion, the financial statement schedule, when considered in relation to the basic financial statements taken as a whole, presents fairly, in all material respects the information set forth therein.